chaauhandeepak/Ormuco/Geo distributed cache/readme.md

 3. First In First out logic is implemented in cache design
 4. date time is automatically attached to values, when updated into cache

-- Missing Functionalities : Geo distributed methods and functions
+- Missing functionalities : Geo distributed methods and functions

 `libraries used: Random, Datetime`